dotanuki-labs/norris/README.md

 This project leverages on [api.chucknorris.io](https://api.chucknorris.io/) as remote data source to implement the following use cases

-- User can search for Chuck Norris facts
+- User can search for Chuck Norris facts and share them
-- Application will offer suggestions for queries, as well track past query terms
+- Related categories are fetched in the application boostraped and cached
-- User can share a Chuck Norris fact
+- Application will offer suggestions for queries based on categories names and track query terms provided by user as well

 ![showcase-norris](.github/showcase-norris.png)